Mohamed-Aburehab/udacity_advanced_data_analysis_ND_project_3/README.md

 ## Modeling
-can we predict if a fligh be cancelled or not ??, we will use logistic regression to predect so logistic regression accuracy is 0.9999191599866661
+can we predict if a fligh be cancelled or not ??, we will use logistic regression to predect so logistic regression accuracy is 0.9999191599866661 our model accuracy is too high but this can be due to the number of features we have which make it easer for the model to correctly predict if a flight will be cancelled or not

+## Limitations
+* some features has alot of missing values (98%, 78%) which make it very hard to drop or to fill with other value or trying to predict a value for the missing data